espressif/pytest-embedded/docs/expecting.md

 [Unity Test](https://github.com/ThrowTheSwitch/Unity) is a c test framework.

 This function would parse the output with unity output, and raise `AssertionError` if the result is "FAIL".
+The default value of `timeout` is 60 seconds.

 What's more, it would dump the junit report under a temp folder and would combine the junit report into the main one if you use `pytest --junitxml` feature.